5 Ways to Make Your Pumpkin Spice Latte Habit Healthier

 Fall is upon us, and what does that mean?
 The pumpkin spice fans are already lining up at Starbucks for the very first taste of the season.
 For those of us trying to make healthy choices, though, it’s hard to enjoy that sweet sipper without thinking about the ingredients.
-Luckily, there are plenty of ways to enjoy a healthy pumpkin spice latte.
+Luckily, there are plenty of ways to enjoy a healthy Pumpkin Spice Latte.
 We’ll show you how to cut back on fat, sugar and calories without sacrificing the best flavor of fall.
+And if you’re looking for gluten-free options, worry not Starbucks has got you covered too.

 1. Lighten the Syrup Load